anderkve/FYS3150/book/introduction_to_cpp/compiling_and_linking.md

 g++ -S main.cpp
 ```

 This produces a file `main.s` with the code in *assembly language*, a very low-level type of language that deals directly with instructions for the CPU.
-Open it in your text editor and have a look --- but don't worry, we will never need to work with this language in this course!
+Open `main.s` in your text editor and have a look --- but don't worry, we will never need to work with assembly language in this course!
 But it's nice to have seen it once.